codergirlstl/C/README.md

 # Problem-Sets
-Completed problem sets for my first computer class
+Completed problem sets for my first computer class.
-My journey in learning to program in C
+My journey in learning to program in C.